No change in petrol, diesel prices today

-The oil marketing companies (OMCs) kept petrol and diesel prices unchanged on Monday after reducing them on Sunday.
+The oil marketing companies (OMCs) kept petrol, diesel prices stable on Wednesday after reducing them on Tuesday.

 Also read: Catch all market related updates for today